MarinLGU/DeepIceSheetDS2.5/README.md

 **8x downscaling** (30000 epochs, learning rate 1e-4): bicubic error : 1.6e-2, model : 7.1e-4

-**16x downscaling**
+**16x downscaling** (30000 epochs, learning rate 1e-4): bicubic error : 3.6e-3, model : 1.1e-3

 ## Issues encountered

-Build this recurrent SRCNN using Tensorflow asked me more than 1 week of work, from understanding how setting outputs from the first 2x dowscaling step as the input of the next step to reduce the computation complexity.
+Build this recurrent SRCNN using Tensorflow asked me more than 1 week of work from the initial one-step (suited to ice-thk problem)
+SRCNN, from understanding how setting outputs from the first 2x dowscaling step as the input of the next step to reduce the computation complexity.
 Indeed the first runs of the model, the computation time was more than 20 seconds for 10 epochs, and I realized then that the more advanced epoch it was, the more time it will last.
 I understood that my algorithm was not optimized because I added new nodes to the